jupyterlab/jupyter-ai/docs/source/users/index.md

 Review your model provider's cost policy before making large requests.
 :::

-After highlighting a portion of your notebook, check "Include selection" in the chat panel, type your message, and press <kbd>SHIFT</kbd>+<kbd>ENTER</kbd> to send your message.
+After highlighting a portion of your notebook, check "Include selection" in the chat panel, type your message, and then send your message.
 Your outgoing message will include your selection.

 <img src="../_static/chat-interface-selection.png"
     alt='Screen shot of JupyterLab with Jupyter AI&apos;s chat panel active.
 A Python function is selected, the user has "What does this code do?" as their prompt, and the user has chosen to include the selection with their message.'